IDTdesign/codestyle/CSS.md

 ### Do not use qualified selectors

+Do not qualify selectors unless you have a compelling reason to do so.
+If `.nav {}` will work, do not use `ul.nav {}`; to do so would not only limit the places you can use the `.nav` class, but it also increases the specificity of the selector, again, with no real gain.

 ### Do not use dangerous selectors

 ### Do not use loose class names

 ### Keep your selectors as short as possible

+Do not nest selectors unnecessarily.
+If `.header-nav {}` will work, never use `.header .header-nav {}`; to do so will literally double the specificity of the selector without any benefit.

 ## 8. Naming conventions